 Being a member of such organizations as the Georgia Symphony Orchestra (GSO), the GSO Jazz!, the Henderson Symphony (NV), Hollywood Pops Orchestra, and the New Sigmund Romberg Orchestra; Bruce has had the opportunity to share the stage with such performers as the Indigo Girls, Take 6, Byron Stripling, Bob Shepard, and Naomi Mauro.

 In the summers Bruce is the Director of Production for the Sewanee Summer Music Festival at the University of the South in Sewanee TN.

-Committed to sharing great new music, Verville routinely commissions and conducts regional, national, and world premieres.
-He has also counseled emerging composers across the country and worked with the Tucson Symphony’s Young Composers Project, which Yo-Yo Ma praised as an “extraordinary program.”
+With an interest in a wide range of repertoire, Timothy commissions and conducts regional, national, and world premiere compositions which have encompassed operatic, chamber, and symphonic music.
+He has counseled young and emerging composers across the country and worked with the Tucson Symphony’s Young Composers Project, which Yo-Yo Ma praised as an “extraordinary program.”

 For more information, please visit www.TimothyVerville.com

 Melody Richardson’s goal as Education Director for the Georgia Symphony Orchestra is to organize and develop solid infrastructure for the GYSO ensembles and educational outreach programs.
 She believes strongly in providing a challenging and meaningful musical experience that sparks curiosity, improves musicianship, and fosters a lifelong love of the arts.